KhaelK138/KhaelK138.github.io/markdown/RedTeamingCCDC.md

 **Windows:**
 - Todo
+  - Write a persistence script that does the following
+    - (maybe) Creates an exclusion for ProgramData
+    - Downloads and executes Mimikatz's skeleton key module
+    - Downloads sliver shell and creates a sliver service hidden with ACLs
   - Investigate hiding services with ACLs: https://www.sans.org/blog/red-team-tactics-hiding-windows-services
     - This seems extremely good
   - Pivoting with netsh port proxy